nabeky/a3_exile_lootbox/readme_en.txt

 	(such as font, size, icons)

 [Lootbox locations]
-Lootbox spawn mechanism tries to find a hidden location.
+Lootboxe spawn mechanism tries to find a hidden location.
 Spawn mechanism will be based randomly on below criteria.
   * Within realms of the specified locations within the map
   * Indoors OR outdoors of a structure within the realm